 We cannot thank them enough.

-A few of our volunteers are not only new to volunteering, but trail running in general.
+A few of our volunteers have been not only new to volunteering, but trail running in general.
 And that’s great!
 Volunteering, aside from simply making you feel wonderful, is a great point-of-entry to the trail running community.
 We’re thrilled when a first-time volunteer joins us for a day on the trail.

 To help new (and seasoned) volunteers feel as comfortable as possible in their duties, we assembled this guide.
 We tried to make it as general as possible so that it’s applicable to just about any trail running event.